 Rewind a few years, and we see Agents Barton & Romanoff on one of their many missions that helps form their unique relationship that we see in The Avengers.
 Throw in some Hydra/A.I.M cannon fodder, an espionage based plot, some humorous camaraderie slowly developing into a love story, and some awesome animated action like we saw in the amazing Avengers: Earth’s Mightiest Heroes TV series and we have a movie.
 This fits nicely with the forbidden love theme Disney likes to use, while safely investing more time on the characters The Avengers brought to the spotlight.

-Now Darkhawk is a bit of an odd choice, as he is at best a b-list hero in the Marvel U. Which is probably the biggest reason why I’ve always been a fan.
-His story is fairly simple, and would lend itself well to the Disney style of animated film-making.
+Now Darkhawk is a bit of an odd choice, as he is at best a b-list hero in the Marvel U., which is probably the biggest reason why I’ve always been a fan.
+His story is fairly simple, and would lend itself well to the Disney style of animated filmmaking.
 Chris Powell, a somewhat troubled youth reeling from a bad experience with his father finds a special amulet.
 This amulet bonds with him, enabling him to trade places with an android body that he can control, which he uses to fight crime and help keep his family and neighborhood safe.

-Now not only did Darkhawk have one of the coolest looks of the early ’90s, he had a unique story and background that was equally at home amongst the stars or in Queens, New York.
+Now, not only did Darkhawk have one of the coolest looks of the early ’90s, he had a unique story and background that was equally at home among the stars or in Queens, New York.
 His story may act as a little wish fulfillment for the younger generation, because who doesn’t want to control an awesome robot that can fly and shoot darkforce beams out of his chest?
 I know I did as a child, and I probably still do, although I wouldn’t tell anybody.
 Except I just did…

 Nova is a perfect example of a character who would really make a great animated film.
 Nova tells the story of the first human to join an intergalactic police force known as the Nova Corps (sound familiar?), and has been a mainstay of the Marvel U. since the early ’90s.
 The draw of Nova is how relatable the characters of both Richard Ryder and Sam Alexander are.
 Ryder was the first Nova and held the role until very recently, when Sam Alexander inherited the mantle.
 Either character would make a good film, but Marvel is hyping up Sam Alexander presently, so he is the likely choice.